John R. Adler, Jr., MD

 Portlrait of Dr. John Adler

-John R. Adler, Jr., MD is the CEO of Zap Surgical Systems.
-Dr. Adler is world-renowned for inventing the CyberKnife® and the related field of image-guided therapeutic radiation.
+John R. Adler, Jr., MD is the Chief Executive Officer of ZAP Surgical Systems.
+He is internationally recognized for inventing the CyberKnife® and pioneering the field of image-guided therapeutic radiation, transforming non-invasive cancer treatment worldwide.

-Dr. Adler’s achievements have been recognized by Stanford University with its Ideals of Entrepreneurship Award, The Santa Clara County Medical Association Outstanding Achievement in Medicine Award, The Gamma Knife Society’s Lars Leksell Lecturer Award, AANS Cushing Award for Technical Excellence and Innovation in Neurosurgery, Stanford’s Thomas J. Fogarty, MD, Lecture and The American Radium Society’s Janeway Medal for Lifetime Achievement.
+Dr. Adler’s work has been recognized with induction into the National Inventors Hall of Fame in 2025, Stanford University’s Ideals of Entrepreneurship Award, the Santa Clara County Medical Association Outstanding Achievement in Medicine Award, the Gamma Knife Society’s Lars Leksell Lecturer Award, the AANS Cushing Award for Technical Excellence and Innovation in Neurosurgery, Stanford’s Thomas J. Fogarty, MD, Lecture, the American Radium Society’s Janeway Medal for Lifetime Achievement, and as one of three finalists for the Fogarty Innovation Prize.

-Dr. Adler received both his A.B.
-(Biochemistry) and M.D. at Harvard University.
+He earned both his A.B. in Biochemistry and M.D. from Harvard University.